joshhus/blockchain-sw-25/howto/ibp-v2-faq.md

 {: #ibp-v2-faq-v2-Hyperledger-Fabric-3-1}
 {: faq}

-{{site.data.keyword.blockchainfull_notm}} Platform 2.5 uses Hyperledger Fabric v1.4.6 while {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 and 2.1.1 use Hyperledger Fabric 1.4.3.
+{{site.data.keyword.blockchainfull_notm}} Platform 2.5 uses Hyperledger Fabric v1.4.7 and v2.x while {{site.data.keyword.blockchainfull_notm}} Platform v2.1.0 and 2.1.1 use Hyperledger Fabric 1.4.3.

 ## What database do the peers use for their ledger?
 {: #ibp-v2-faq-v2-IBP-Overview-1-3}